Olasunkii/gast_project/README.md

 **Start pipeline via command line**

-If not, the configuration parameters must be written exactly as required by the user.
-You can use `config_parameter_example.yaml` as a template; it must be followed strictly for the pipeline to run correctly.
-Then start the pipeline by
+If not, write the configuration parameters exactly as needed by the user.
+Use `config_parameter_example.yaml` as the strict template; any deviation will prevent the pipeline from running.
+The file must be named `config_parameter.yaml`.
+This step is already automated in the GUI.
+Start the pipeline using this command:

 ```
 snakemake --cores #numb_cores --use-conda --latency-wait 30